Coat of arms of Singapore: Symbolism

 The central emblem of the coat of arms is a red shield with five white stars resting above a white crescent, similar to the crescent and stars used on the Singapore flag and such other national symbols as the national ensign for civilian ships.
 Red symbolises "universal brotherhood and equality of man" and white "pervading and everlasting purity and virtue".
 The crescent represents a new moon, which reflects "a young nation on the ascendant", while the five-pointed stars "stand for the nation's ideals of democracy, peace, progress, justice and equality".
 The same emblem appears in the top corner of the flag of Singapore.

 The supporters of the shield are a lion and a tiger: the tiger, specifically the Malayan tiger, was abounded on Singapore Island in the 19th century when it was still a dense jungle.
-It also symbolises the nation's historical and close connections to the political entity of Malaysia – which Singapore was briefly formerly a state of from 1963 to 1965 before its expulsion – while the lion represents the Singaporean nation itself, being its namesake.
+It also symbolises the nation's historical and close connections to the Federation of Malaya – which Singapore later became part of the Federation of Malaysia together with the Crown Colony of Sarawak and the Crown Colony of North Borneo from 1963 to 1965 before Singapore's expulsion – while the lion represents the Singaporean nation itself, being its namesake.
+From an alternative perspective the lion may also symbolize the nation's historical ties to the United Kingdom, as part of the Straits Settlements, a crown colony under the then British Empire.
 Below the supporters is a blue ribbon on which the national motto, Majulah Singapura, is written in gold.
 Majulah Singapura is also the title of the national anthem; it means "Onward Singapore" in Malay, the national language of Singapore.

 Uses

 In 1985, the Monetary Authority of Singapore (MAS) began to issue their second series of coins.
 The coat of arms is displayed on the obverse side of these coins, surrounded by an inscription comprising the name of Singapore in the four official languages (English, Chinese, Malay and Tamil) and the year of minting.
 In 1987, the dollar coin entered circulation with this same pattern.
+The 1985 series of coins is noted for having a unique interpretation of the coat of arms, with the supporters being positioned lower than the shield, and the supporters reaching up to the arms.
+The MAS moved to officially change the design of the coat of arms on the coins in 1992 to the standard design, however the Authority themselves into the early 2000s continued to use the 1985 designs to represent the coins, despite the coat of arms having been changed.

 According to the MAS, the coat of arms has also appeared on all Singaporean banknotes since the "Orchid" series of 1967.
 State decorations of Singapore also depict the coat of arms on the medallions.
 For example, the medallions of the Darjah Utama Temasek and the Sijil Kemuliaan use the full achievement of arms, while the Darjah Utama Bakti Cemerlang medal displays the shield.